bkw777/NODE_DATAPAC/README.md

 For a historical reproduction version of the original PCB (minus the NODE copyright mark), see: NODE_DATAPAC_256K_historical_reproduction.kicad_pro

-For a cleaned up version of the original PCB that still uses the same components and fits in the same case, see: NODE_DATAPAC_256K_bkw.kicad_pro
+For a version of the original PCB that still uses the same components and fits in the same case, but cleans up a few things, see: NODE_DATAPAC_256K_bkw.kicad_pro

 ![](PCB/out/NODE_DATAPAC_256K_historical_reproduction.svg)